Alternatives to studying abroad during the pandemic

 Google also offers audio-visual tours of five national parks, including Dry Tortugas, Kenai Fjords, Carlsbad Caverns, Hawai’i Volcanoes, Bryce Canyon, and 31 more on Google Earth.

-If you’re a zoology major but you can’t view the animals up close, you may want to consider taking a virtual tour of your favorite zoo instead.
+If you’re a zoology major but you can’t view the animals up close, you may want to consider taking a virtual tour of your favorite zoo instead as an alternative to studying abroad.
 Here are just a few to check out:

 - Atlanta Zoo: Visit the “Panda Cam” livestream on its website.